-SUMMONS TO WITNESSES [Standing Order 191]
+SUMMONS TO WITNESSES

+То

-То Whereas your attendance is required before the National Assembly/Committee in relation to (state subject matter), you are hereby required (personally) to appear before the National Assembly/ before the National Assembly/ Your reasonable travelling and subsistence allowance for one day will be reimbursed upon production of sufficient proof of expenditure.
+Whereas your attendance is required before the National Assembly/

+Your reasonable travelling and subsistence allowance for one day will be reimbursed upon production of sufficient proof of expenditure.
 If you fail to comply with this order without lawful excuse, you will be subject to the consequences of non-attendance laid down in Standing Order 191.

+Given under my hand this day of, 20

+Clerk of the National Assembly